Rails Boilerplate

 Jumpstart

-Building on the work of Matt's open source template Chris Oliver has put together a template called Jumpstart.
-This template creates a Boilerplate app that includes user accounts, admin interface, and Bootstrap styling.
+Building on Matt's open-source template, Chris Oliver has put together a template called Jumpstart.
+This template creates a Boilerplate app that includes user accounts, an admin interface, and Bootstrap styling.

 Jumpstart Pro